zsomborCzaban/party_organizer/README.md

 Here are my recommendations:
 - Try out the sign-up process.
+- Check out the party creation process.
 - Check out the **"A Regular Party"** page using the owner’s account:
     1. **Username:** recruiter
     2. **Password:** IWillHireZsombor0
+- (optional) Check out the website from phone

 ---